leemunroe/grunt-email-workflow/readme.md

 * Replace 'MAILGUN_KEY' with your actual Mailgun API key
 * Change the sender and recipient to your own email address (or whoever you want to send it to)

 Run `grunt send --template=transaction.html`.
-This will run the tasks as above, but also email out the email template you specify.
+This will email out the template you specify.

 Change 'transaction.html' to the name of the email template you want to send.